zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce.md

 ## Description

-The `MatchedAndCondition` option lets you perform or skip the update action, depending on if all values from the source and destination are equals for properties specified.
+The `Coalesce` option let you keep the destination value if the source value is null.
+This option is equivalent of doing a `ISNULL(StagingTable.ColumnName, DestinationTable.ColumnName)` in SQL Server.

 ### Example